ToaToes/AndroidDev---Kotlin/General.md

 MVP (Model-View-Presenter): Another separation of concerns with a different flow.

+- M: Represent Data and Logics of te application, handle data retrieval and storage
+- V: UI component for displying data to user, could be Activity or Fragments
+- VM: bridge, hold data and manage UI logic, lifecycle aware, can _survive configuration changes_(screen rotate)
+- use databinding to update to automatically update view when VM change
+- P: Preseter, more manually update than VM, does not come with Data binding

 Clean Architecture: Organizes code into layers for easier testing and maintenance.

 ## Material Design in Android Dev